jacobkoziej/learn/docs/courses/arduino-avr-programming/exercises/ex1.md

 Take note of the general syntax.
 Notice that semicolons `#!arduino ;` are used to end statements, while commas `#!arduino ,` are used to list arguments.

+## The Result

+Now for the most exciting part: *the result*.
+On your Arduino board, next to pin 13, you should see an LED labeled L, blinking on and off every second.

+How exciting!